nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

  * `LIBXC_INCLUDE`
  * `LIBXC_LIB`

-For example, for debian/ubuntu system, the following is needed
+For example, for Debian/Ubuntu systems, the following is needed
 ```
     unset USE_LIBXC
     export LIBXC_LIB=/usr/lib/x86_64-linux-gnu